February 1923

 Curran J M (1980), pg 271; Macardle (1999), pg 835

-A Lancia car with pro-Treaty soldiers on board speed through an ambush at Knocklofty near Clonmel, Co Tipperary.
+A Lancia car with pro-Treaty soldiers on board speeds through an ambush at Knocklofty near Clonmel, Co Tipperary.
 They stop a short distance away and are ordered to dismount.
-When one soldier, James O’Keeffe, is jumping from the car, his rifle accidently discharges.
-He survives for some time but dies on the 4th May.
+When one Free State soldier, James O’Keeffe, is jumping from the car, his rifle accidently discharges.
+He survives for some time but dies on May 4th.

 Walsh (2018), pg 242